 - In Pocket Princesses, while Merida is proud of haggis, Tiana is a lot more dubious about cooking pudding that includes stuff like sheep's lungs.

 - There's one episode of Johnny Bravo that has Johnny and the Loch Ness monster fighting over a sack of haggis Johnny bought.
-Johnny gets it in the end, realizes what's in it, and decides against eating it.
+Johnny gets it in the end, but after hearing what's in it he decides against eating it.
 The trope as a whole is downplayed since Johnny is more of a manchild, and the haggis isn't drawn with the classic stink lines, and he was enjoying it until he learned the truth.

 - In an episode of Samurai Jack, Jack visits The Scotsman's home town, and is presented with a feast of haggis.
 Jack promptly exclaims "Eww!" and holds his nose due to the smell from it before asking what it is and getting told "a sheep's stomach filled with meat and barley".